You can add so-called Product Attributes to a Product List. In this article, we explain how you can use these attributes in the DCC score.

 To use attributes in the DCC score you first:

-- Now you add a new rule to the DCC score by following these steps.
-Also see the example below.
+- Add a new rule to the DCC score by following these steps.

 - Then use the DCC score in dashboards.